anupkatuwal/bias-aware-sentiment-analysis-mental-health/README.md

 This repository contains the code, experiments, and documentation for my Master’s thesis:

-**Title:** Addressing Biases in Sentiment Analysis Models Using Transfer Learning
-**Author:** Anup Katuwal
+**Title:** Bias Mitigation in Sentiment Analysis Using BERT with Fairness Techniques **Author:** Anup Katuwal
 **Degree:** Master of Computer Information Systems
 **Institution:** Nepal College of Information and Technology (NCIT), Pokhara University (PU)